openstack-archive/fuel-plugin-nsxv/doc/user/source/build.rst

 How to build the plugin from source
 ===================================

-To build the plugin you first need to install fuel-plugin-builder_ 4.1.0
+To build the plugin, you first need to install fuel-plugin-builder_ 4.1.0

 .. code-block:: bash

   $ pip install fuel-plugin-builder==4.1.0

-After that you can build the plugin:
+Build the plugin:

 .. code-block:: bash